-In this programming example, PathWave Test Sync Executive is used to program multiple M3xxxA AWGs to synchronously output first a FP (Front Panel) trigger pulse and afterwards a previously queued waveform.
+In this programming example, PathWave Test Sync Executive is used to program multiple M3xxxA AWGs to synchronously first output a Front Panel (FP) trigger pulse and then a previously queued waveform.
 All modules run fully synchronized and actions across modules can be controlled with the timing resolution of the M3xxxA AWGs which is of 10ns.